dopplerchase/DRpy/README.rst

 drpy.core.APR():

-This classe is designed for reading hdf5 files from the NASA's Airborne Precipitation Radar (mainly developed in OLYMPEX, so if you are using a different campaign beware, some dataset names might be different).
+This class is designed for reading hdf5 files from the NASA's Airborne Precipitation Radar (mainly developed in OLYMPEX, so if you are using a different campaign beware, some dataset names might be different).

 ############################################